AlayaCare/alayamarket-optioncare-csi/examples/api/README.md

 ### Step 5: Send the Referral Documents

 Sending referral documents will first save the documents in the HQ branch under Client > Attachments > Marketplace Documents before sharing the file with the agency.
+The agency will then automatically save the files in the agency btanch under Client > Attachments > Marketplace Documents once the referral is processed.

 * **API reference:** External API specifications are not yet available for this endpoint.
 A snapshot of the internal API specifications can be found [here](https://github.com/AlayaCare/alayamarket-optioncare-csi/blob/main/specs/referral_approval/internal.referral_approval.spec.yaml).